Super-Protocol/docs/docs/developers/deployment_guides/llm/index.md

 ## Prerequisites

-Same as in [Generate SSL certificate in Node.js with Tunnels](/developers/deployment_guides/tunnels/preparing) guide.
+Same as in [Generate SSL certificate](/developers/deployment_guides/tunnels/preparing) of Node.js with Tunnels guide.

 ## Launch on Super Protocol